|

 Gamefan's Sega Saturn Virtua Fighter 2 review in the issue

 prior.
 Virtua Fighter 3 of course was still years away.
+Dave

 Halverson's damage control editorial actually made a couple